folbert/fewbricks/README.md

  Other than that, feel free to delete all other files or add new folders but do __not__ delete or rename any of the existing folders.

 ## Demo
-After having carried out the installation steps, if you go to a standard page in the backend, you should see that the normal WYSIWYG area have been replaced by a bunch of boxes with the title "Fewbricks demo area [1-5]".
-Those boxes are defined in [theme]/fewbricks/field-groups/field-group-demo-1.php which in turn is reuired in the file init.php in the same folder.
+After having carried out the installation steps, if you edit a standard page in the backend, you should see that the normal WYSIWYG area have been replaced by a bunch of boxes with the title "Fewbricks demo area [1-5]".
+Those boxes are defined in [theme]/fewbricks/field-groups/field-group-demo-1.php which in turn is required in the file init.php in the same folder.

+Play around with adding some data to fields and adding flexible content etc.

+To display what you have entered, copy the content of [theme]/fewbricks/demo/template-fewbricks-demo.php to the template for a standard page.
+In the frontend, load up the page that you have played around with and you should now see your data presented there.

 ## Usage